Blanca-Serrano-Torres/Economic-Analysis-S-P-500-and-State-Unemployment-Trends-Visualization/README.md

   - Insights:

-      - Diverging trends: If the S&P 500 is risi g but unemployment remains high, this c could suggest thar corporate profits are being driven by factors other than labor market strenght, or that the benefits of economic recovery are not being evenly distributed.
+      - Diverging trends: If the S&P 500 is risi g but unemployment remains high, this
+        could suggest thar corporate profits are being driven by factors other than labor market strenght, or that the benefits of economic recovery are not being evenly distributed.
 This is often referred to as "jobless recovery".
 If this